MaaXYZ/maa-framework-go/README.md

 import "github.com/MaaXYZ/maa-framework-go"
 ```

 Then, you can use the functionalities provided by MaaFramework.
-For detailed usage, refer to the examples and documentation provided in the repository.
+For detailed usage, refer to the [documentation](#documentation) and [examples](#examples) provided in the repository.

+> Note: Programs built with maa-framework-go rely on the dynamic libraries of MaaFramework.
+Please ensure one of the following conditions is met:
+>
+> 1. The program's working directory contains the MaaFramework dynamic libraries.
+> 2. Environment variables (such as LD_LIBRARY_PATH or PATH) are set to include the path to the dynamic libraries.
+>
+> Otherwise, the program may not run correctly.

 ## Documentation